 In the VFA North Melbourne achieved the memorable distinction of winning all 14 matches contested during the season to secure their fifth senior grade premiership.
-Had the VFA competition not been suspended in 1916 it is intriguing to speculate on how much success North might have achieved, especially in light of the fact that they would win the first post-war VFA premiership in 1919.
+Had the VFA competition not been suspended in 1916 it is intriguing to speculate on how much success North might ultimately have achieved, especially in light of the fact that they were to win the first post-war VFA premiership in 1919.

 The climax of the WAFL season is discussed elsewhere.
 It was generally maintained that while the standard of football produced during the minor round was disappointing, the three finals were on a par with anything seen during the immediate pre-war years.

-Other state premiers in 1915 were Leroy (TFL) and Paddington (NSWAFL).
+Other state premiers in 1915 were Lefroy (TFL) and Paddington (NSWAFL).

 Australia: a Biography of a Nation by Phillip Knightley, page 72.